 Complex changes in our society, climate change and the abandonment of the powerful guiding principle of car-oriented cities, which had been in place for many decades, require nothing less than a new way of thinking of a “city”: as a healthy, fair and livable place for all.

-The research and teaching activities of the Professorship for Open-Space Development and Society address the challenges posed by urban open-space development on various levels of scale.
-We teach the theoretical principles and planning skills required for the design of dynamic public spaces.
-Particular attention is paid to the socio-cultural aspects of landscape architecture: its suitability for everyday use, the relationship between design and use, the needs of different user groups, acquisition and participation processes, as well as the issue of contemporary aesthetics.
+The research and teaching activities of the Professorship for Open Space Development and Society concentrate on urban open space development on various levels of scale.
+We teach the theoretical principles and planning skills required for the design of dynamic and adaptable public spaces.
+We challenge students to think critically and be aware of the socio-spatial context of a planning task.